-Determining the sentiment and tone of a customer can help you to find the best tickets to review.
+Determining the sentiment and tone of a customer can help you to find the best conversations to review.

-With the Klaus Sentiment filter, you can filter out the tickets in which the customer sentiment is judged to have been either positive or negative.
+With the Klaus Sentiment filter, you can filter out the conversation in which the customer sentiment is judged to have been either positive or negative.

 How does it work?